Andfos/purine_jumpers/README.md

       We can then specify the output filename and download the BED file using the `get output` button.

+      This will only retrieve the regions containing genes within the *hg19* genome.
+In order to obtain intergenic regions, we use the `process_bedfile` script in the `analysis` directory:
+        ```
+        bash analysis/process_bedfile.sh -i data/hg19.fa.fai -b data/hg19_genes.bed -e 500 -c -o data/hg19_intergenic.bed
+        ```

+      In the example, we specify that we will extend each region in the input BED file by 500 nucleotides using the -e option.
+We provide the -c option, which will obtain the complement of the extended regions of the input BED file.
+      Our output file will therefore contain the intergenic regions of the *hg19* genome that are separated from known genes by at least 500 nucleotides.

    b) **Obtain the conserved regions of the genome**.
 To accomplish this, we will